Jakesta13/Percy_Rover_Image_Grab/README.md

 * Allow more flexibility with options (E.g select images per page, and custom page count)
 * ~~Allow arguments in any order by using --option-name (option)~~ - DONE!
 * ~~Check SOL if it matches the requested SOL date, otherwise the RSS feed returns all SOLS for requested camera .. oof~~  - DONE!
+* Add a way to select ALL cameras (Good for getting all of the latest SOL images!).
 * Learn more PHP.